 With FBackup you can back-up your files and folders in the Cloud to your existing Google Drive or Dropbox account.
 Simply connect your account with FBackup and you'll be able to use it as a Cloud destination.
 This lets you combine the best of both worlds, your favorite free backup program with world-renowed free cloud storage.

 You can load plugins for backing up or restoring specific program settings or other custom data (like game saves, email data, etc.).

 Once loaded in FBackup, these plugins will list the sources needed to be backed up for that particular program in "Predefined Backups."
-You can see a list of all the available backup plugins here:

 Backup open files

 If a file is in use by another program at the time of the backup, FBackup will still be able to back up that file, because it uses the Volume Shadow Service that Windows provides.
 So, as long as you're using Windows 10, 8, 7, Vista, XP, Server 2019/2016/2012/2008/2003 (32/64-bit), FBackup will back up those open files.
 As an example, you will be able to back up your Outlook emails and settings without closing the program first.

 You can choose a language for the user interface from the languages currently supported.
 If you want to help us translate the website or its interface into another language, you can do so by visiting the Languages section.